vivaria/edisonrul.ing/docs/source/cards/r/recycling-batteries.md

 ### Card Rulings

-●Recycling Batteries targets 2 Thunder-Type monsters in your GY.
+*   Recycling Batteries targets 2 Thunder-Type monsters in your GY.